ngschmidt/nsx-ninja-design-v3/GUIDING PRINCIPLES.md

 ## Shared Services Tenant

-- Must interconnect to all ~430 customers with potentially overlapped addressing
+- Must interconnect to all ~430 customers with potentially overlapped addressing.
+Given that this number already exceeds scalability limits, a more "cloud-like" approach may be necessary here, like IPSec on A/P T0 in a shared service deployment (on a separate manager)
 - Probably needs public netblocks.
 See note about IPv6

 ## Dataplane Multi-Tenancy